Uluwatu Temple

-Uluwatu Temple (ᬧᬸᬭᬮᬸᬳᬸᬃᬉᬮᬸᬯᬢᬸ) is a Balinese Hindu sea temple (Pura Segara) located in Uluwatu (South Kuta, Badung).
-The temple is regarded as one of the sad kahyangan and is dedicated to Sang Hyang Widhi Wasa in his manifestation as Rudra.
+Uluwatu Temple (ᬧᬸᬭᬮᬸᬳᬸᬃᬉᬮᬸᬯᬢᬸ) is a Balinese Hindu temple located on the south-western tip of the Bukit Peninsula in Uluwatu (South Kuta), Badung Regency, Bali, Indonesia.
+It is the only Balinese sea temple (pura segara) that is also one of the nine directional temples (Pura Kahyangan Jagat or Pura Kahyangan Padma Bhuwana).

+It is dedicated to Sang Hyang Widhi Wasa in his manifestation as Rudra.

 History and etymology

 The temple (pura in Balinese) is built at the edge (ulu) of a 70 m cliff or rock (watu) projecting into the sea.
 In folklore, this rock is said to be part of Dewi Danu's petrified barque.

-Though a small temple was claimed to have existed earlier, the structure was significantly expanded by a Javanese sage, Empu Kuturan in the 11th Century.
-Another sage from East Java, Dang Hyang Nirartha is credited for constructing the padmasana shrines and it is said that he attained moksha here, an event called ngeluhur ("to go up") locally.
-This has resulted in the temple's epithet Luhur.
+Though a small temple is claimed to have existed earlier, the structure was significantly expanded by a Javanese sage, Empu Kuturan in the 11th century.
+Dang Hyang Nirartha, another sage from East Java at the turn of the 16th century, is credited for introducing the padmasana shrines and it is said that he attained moksha here, an event called ngeluhur ("to go up") locally.
+This has resulted in the temple's epithet Luhur ("height").